cirosantilli/git-tutorial/index.md

         When you are done, just switch back.

-    - view differences between versions
+    -   View differences between versions.

         It is easy to [view *differences* between versions](#differences) to find out what was different on a different version